 - USB flash drive

-- YUMI (does the USB boot conversion)
+- YUMI (used for USB boot conversion)

 - Sugar Live ISO file.
 You can also find and download the latest version here.